Home Care Library

 Things that Hurt Your Bacteria:

-Since your septic tank needs bacteria to operate properly, you should try avoid using anti-bacterial soaps in your home.
-These types of soaps destroy good bacteria in your septic tank and the drainfield, which results in solids building up faster, and potentially over-flowing and clogging your drainfields (helpful accessory: septic tank treatments).
+Since your septic tank needs bacteria to operate properly, you should try to avoid using anti-bacterial soaps in your home.
+These types of soaps destroy good bacteria in your septic tank and the drainfield, which results in solids building up faster, and potentially over-flowing and clogging your drainfields.

 And don’t put any additives, such as yeast or bacteria into your septic system, as most additives are not beneficial and waste your money.
 And they won’t eliminate the need for regular pumping of your tank.